 Shrug, says Dorothy Wordsworth.
 I keep hearing her: walk around.

-at 40.
-After that I wouldn’t sit for
+After that I wouldn’t sit for a “miniature” either,

 All praise to my old-country grandmother too,